What Questions To Ask Divorce Lawyers?

 What sort of communication should I have with my spouse about the divorce?

 You can speak with your spouse about the divorce.
-However, speaking to them about the divorce does not mean you should tell them what communication took place between you and your attorney.
+However, speaking to them about the divorce does not mean you should tell them what communication took place between you and your divorce attorney.

 There are many spouses who are angry and are not interested in a civil conversation.
 If you want to have better communication with your spouse, Brighter Day℠ Law attorneys can draw on their experience and advice you on how to have an amicable conversation and how to diffuse conflict.
 However, if your spouse has a particularly toxic personality, then we will also advise you on whether you should stop talking to them.